apache/fury-site/docs/guide/swift/type-registration.md

 ## Dynamic Types and Registration

-When serializing `Any`, `AnyObject`, or application protocol values, register each concrete target through its ordinary, external structural, or manual serializer. `Any` and `AnyObject` use direct root APIs; application protocols select `DynamicSerializer<T>` explicitly.
+When serializing `Any`, `AnyObject`, or application protocol values, register each concrete target through its ordinary, external structural, or custom serializer. `Any` and `AnyObject` use direct root APIs; application protocols select `DynamicSerializer<T>` explicitly.